713 Votes

 Create Certificate

 First, we have to create our own SSL certificate.
-Luckily, XAMPP already has a little script ready for us that we can use and open like this:
+Fortunately, XAMPP already offers a little ready script for this task that makes this work easier for us and that we can open and use as follows:

 1. The script can be found in the Apache folder of the XAMPP installation, in a standard installation on Windows this is the path: C:\xampp\apache